vultr/docker-machine-driver-vultr/README.md

 # docker-machine-driver-vultr

-Vultr Driver Plugin for docker-machine.
+Vultr Driver for docker-machine and Rancher Node Driver

-## Install
+## Install as a docker-machine driver

 `docker-machine` is required, [see the installation documentation](https://gitlab.com/gitlab-org/ci-cd/docker-machine/-/blob/main/docs/install-machine.md).

-Then, install the `docker-machine-driver-vultr` driver.
+Then install the `docker-machine-driver-vultr` driver by copying the build to `/usr/local/bin/`.

+## Install as a Rancher Node Driver

+Use overlay2 as the storage engine

 ### Installing from source